st--/interactive-gp-visualization/README.md

 # Interactive Visualisation of Gaussian processes

 This is an interactive extension of a visualisation I developed for an invited talk at the FAI seminar series at University College London.
+Try out the [live demo](http://infinitecuriosity.org/vizgp)!

 ## Other visualisations